 The initial calibration is performed with absolute standards and leads to the voltages U1 and U3.
 By injection of additional noise U2 and U4 are measured.
-For example U2 is given by
+For example U2 is given by the calibration algorithm.
+It is only assumed that T_n is constant during the measurement of U1 to U4.

-$$U{2} = G(P(T{sys}) + P(T{cold}) + P(T{n}))^{\alpha}$$ (2)
+$$U_2 = G(P(T{sys}) + P(T{cold}) + P(T_n))^{\alpha}$$ (2)

 T{cold} is the radiometric temperature of the cold target.
 The evaluation of the corresponding equations for U1, U3 and U4 results in the determination of T{sys} , G, α and T_n .
-It is important to notice that the knowledge of the equivalent noise injection temperature T_n is not needed for the calibration algorithm.
-It is only assumed that T_n is constant during the measurement of U1 to U4.
+It is important to notice that the knowledge of the equivalent noise injection temperature T_n is not needed for

 After finishing the procedure the radiometer is calibrated.
 With the four point calibration method also the noise diode equivalent temperature T_n is determined.
-Assuming a high radiometric stability of the noise injection temperature, following calibrations can use this secondary standard (together with the built-in ambient temperature target) to recalibrate T{svs} and G (considering α to be constant) without the need for liquid nitrogen.
+Assuming a high radiometric stability of the noise injection temperature, following calibrations can use this secondary standard (together with the built-in ambient temperature target) to recalibrate T{sys} and G (considering α to be constant) without the need for liquid nitrogen.